oliverw/miningcore/README.md

 ```
 cd ../../build
-dotnet Miningcore.dll -c config.json
+Miningcore -c config.json
 ```

 ## Running a production pool

 A public production pool requires a web-frontend for your users to check their hashrate, earnings etc. Miningcore does not include such frontend but there are several community projects that can be used as starting point.
-Feel free to discuss ideas/issues with fellow pool operators using our [Gitter Channel](https://gitter.im/miningcore/Lobby).